coldshrine/study-notes/books/designing-data-intensive-applications.md

 **Cassandra and HBase have a concept of column families, which they inherited from Bigtable.**

 Besides reducing the volume of data that needs to be loaded from disk, column-oriented storage layouts are also good for making efficient use of CPU cycles (vectorised processing).

+Column-oriented storage, compression, and sorting helps to make read queries faster and make sense in data warehouses, where most of the load consist on large read-only queries run by analysts.
+The downside is that writes are more difficult.

+An update-in-place approach, like B-tree use, is not possible with compressed columns.
+If you insert a row in the middle of a sorted table, you would most likely have to rewrite all column files.

+It's worth mentioning materialised aggregates as some cache of the counts ant the sums that queries use most often.
+A way of creating such a cache is with a materialised view, on a relational model this is usually called a virtual view: a table-like object whose contents are the results of some query.
+A materialised view is an actual copy of the query results, written in disk, whereas a virtual view is just a shortcut for writing queries.

+When the underlying data changes, a materialised view needs to be updated, because it is denormalised copy of the data.
+Database can do it automatically, but writes would become more expensive.

+A common special case of a materialised view is know as a data cube or OLAP cube, a grid of aggregates grouped by different dimensions.